 I was first licensed in 1968 as WA9ZYG with a Technician License, a Heathkit Twoer and an 11-element Cush Craft beam.
 Soon thereafter, I upgraded to Advanced class and added a Heathkit HW-100 to the station.
 The HF antenna was an inverted V with a Drake MN-4 Tuner.

 Later, I replaced the HW-100 with a Kenwood TS-830S along with an HQ-1 mini-quad and a vertical.
 Eventually, a Commodore 64 computer system was added along with a PAKRATT 232 for the digital modes.

 The station didn't change much until 2005 when I finally upgraded to Extra as KF9SQ.
-Soon thereafter, my family and I moved to Florida and I changed my call to KQ4Y.
-The rig today is an Icom 706MKIIG which replaces a desk full of equipment in one small package.
+Later, my family and I moved to Amelia Island.
+Florida (NA-138) and I changed my call to KQ4Y.
+The primary rig today is an Icom 706MKIIG which replaces a desk full of equipment in one small package.

-The antenna is an MFJ-1786 mag loop for now as I investigate other types of stealthy antennas that I can erect.
-Despite the modest station, I still have a lot of fun with CW, SSB and a number of digital modes including PSK, RTTY, WSPR, JT9, JT65 and Feld Hell.
+The antennas include an MFJ-1786 mag loop and a 40 - 6 OCF dipole.
+Despite the modest station, I still have a lot of fun with CW, SSB, FM and a number of digital modes including PSK, RTTY, WSPR, JT9, JT65, FT8 and Feld Hell.

 I QSL 100% via Logbook of the World and eQSL.
 I will honor any request for a "regular" QSL card via GlobalQSL (internationally) or USPS within the U.S. You can view my online logbook at HRDlog.net.